SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 Broadly, the goals of this guide can be summed up as the following:

-> Guidance and design patterns that encourage the creation of easy to read, expressive React + TypeScript components, and repos that follow sensible and consistent rules, all in aid of minimising the intertia and cognitive load felt when moving around and between projects
+> Guidance and design patterns that encourage the creation of easy to read, expressive React + TypeScript components, and repos that follow sensible and consistent rules, all in aid of minimising the inertia and cognitive load felt when moving around and between projects

 **Before we go any further though**, it's worth pointing out that I've loved working with React and TypeScript, and I'd love to do it again.
 If I was asked to jump onto a vanilla JSX project right now I don't think my heart could take it, as I'm a firm believer that utilising TypeScript helped us to avoid a plethora of runtime errors, and forced us to consider how the application as a whole could (and more importantly *should*) come together.
 When TypeScript is used well it is a joy to work with, and makes our code easy to read and interpret.
 When it's used badly, however, it can be a nightmarish weight around your ankle, so hopefully this guide will prevent anyone who reads it from experiencing their own nightmare in the future.